aamt74/rpf-longdiv/README.md

 # rpf-longdiv-solve

 A tool to solve the generic case of Richard P. Feynmans long division puzzles.
-This repository is part of the blog post found [here](https://www.algorithmalley.nl/2021/04/25/rpf-longdiv/).

 ## requirements